DevExpress-Examples/aspxgridview-delete-selected-rows/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/E3076)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Grid View for ASP.NET Web Forms - How to Delete the Selected Rows in a Grid
+# Grid View for ASP.NET Web Forms - How to Delete Selected Rows in a Grid
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e3076/)**
 <!-- run online end -->

-The example shows how to delete selected rows of an [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) that is bound to an in-memory DataSource.
+The example shows how to delete the selected rows of an [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) that is bound to an in-memory DataSource.

 ![A grid with selected rows to be deleted](images/resulting-grid.png)

-Use the client-side [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.PerformCallback(args)?p=netframework) method to send custom callbacks to the server when a user click the **Delete** button.
+Use the client-side [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.PerformCallback(args)?p=netframework) method to send custom callbacks to the server when a user clicks the **Delete** button.

 ```aspx
 function OnClickButtonDel(s, e) {